Gogoro/nginx-default-config/README.md

 This setup is made to make websites run faster and get a good [Google pagespeed test tool](https://developers.google.com/speed/pagespeed/insights) score.

+> :warning: Be careful implementing this in a production because some PageSpeed modules might compress, combine and compress your files (in cache).
+Be sure to test well :)

 ## Installing Nginx with PageSpeed (latest)

 1. Install Nginx `$ sudo apt-get update && sudo apt-get install nginx`